-- To enthuse practitioners to engage actively with research after the conference in a variety of ways
+Do you want to activity engage with research in a variety of ways?

-- Practitioners understand the importance of engaging with research and its potential impact on classroom practice
+- understand the importance of engaging with and in research and its potential impact on classroom practice

-- Researchers understand better the barriers and enablers in relation to teachers of RE engaging with research
+- understand better the barriers and enablers in relation to teachers of RE engaging with and in research

 There will be a mix of keynotes, parallel sessions and structured conversations.